kumbulanit/t-sql/sql trainning/untitled/Module 5/Lesson2_Filtering_Data_with_Predicates.md

 FROM Employees e
 INNER JOIN Departments d ON e.DepartmentID = d.DepartmentID
 WHERE
-    -- Above average BaseSalary in their department e.BaseSalary > (
+    -- Above average BaseSalary in their d.DepartmentName e.BaseSalary > (
         SELECT AVG(e2.BaseSalary)
         FROM Employees e2